Who is Cliff Hagan?

 In 1967 Cliff was hired by the Dallas Chaparrals to be a player-coach in the ABA.
 Here Cliff played 94 games before transitioning to a coaching position.
 He ended his 13 professional basketball career in the NBA and ABA seasons with a total of 14,870 career points.
 Cliff would become the first player in basketball history to play in both the NBA and ABA All Star games.

 During Hagan’s basketball career he would collect many accolades, championships, and records throughout his life, but one of the best achievements would be the marriage between himself and his wife, Martha Hagan.
 Martha has been a strong supporter and rock to Cliff throughout his life.
-The Hagans are now retired to Florida but return to their hometown of Owensboro quite often.
+The Hagans are now retired but do return to their hometown of Owensboro, KY.

 - KHSAA Champion